OCamlverse/ocamlverse.github.io/content/metaprogramming.md

 Contains built-in plugins for `show`, `eq`, `ord`, `enum`, `iter`, `map`, `fold`, and `make`.
 * [ppx_import](https://github.com/whitequark/ppx_import):
 Import is a syntax extension that allows to pull in types or signatures from other compiled interface files.
+This can be handy when not wanting to repeat a type in both the `.ml` and `.mli` file, for example.
 * [ppx_string_interpolate](https://github.com/sheijk/ppx_string_interpolate):
 A simple ppx filter to support string interpolation like `[%str "value of foo is $(foo)"]`.
 * [ppx_monad](https://github.com/rizo/ppx_monad):